 Routine dental checkups are vital to good oral hygiene and are the best way to detect problems at their earliest stages.
 Early detection and treatment saves unnecessary discomfort, time and money.

 The Academy of General Dentistry recommends checkups twice a year.
 Oral hygiene needs change with age and the condition of your teeth and gums.
-Our dental hygienists at Buffalo Prairie Dental may recommend a checkup schedule that is more or less frequent than twice a year.
+Britany and Maggie, our awesome dental hygienists at Buffalo Prairie Dental, may recommend a checkup schedule that is more or less frequent than twice a year.

 Your dental checkup includes: